 Cognitive behavioural treatment programme for stuttering in children

 Stuttering is a complex neurodevelopmental disorder.
-It is a speech and communication difficulty that manifests with discontinuous alterations in fluidity, depending on contextual and emotional factors.
-Stuttering has been found in 1% of the population, and is higher in childhood (4%-5%).
-Its aetiology is not fully known, but the disorder is considered multifactorial due to the involvement of different physiological, genetic and environmental factors.
-It generally starts between 2.6 and 4 years of age, with great variability in its evolution, intensity and frequency, and may even disappear in the first few years.
-When the problem persists until school age, the alterations tend to become chronic.
-Although the disfluencies continue to be intermittent, stuttering increases in stressful situations for the child.
+It is a speech difficulty and communication that manifests itself with alterations in fluidity in a discontinuous way depending on contextual and emotional factors.
+Stuttering has been found in 1% of the population, being higher in childhood (4%-5%).
+Its aetiology is not fully known but the disorder is considered multifactorial due to the involvement of different physiological, genetic and environmental factors.
+It generally starts between 2.6 and 4 years old, with great variability in its evolution, intensity and frequency, and may even disappear in the first few years.
+When the problem persists until school age, the alterations tend to become chronic, although the disfluencies continue to be intermittent, increasing stuttering in relation to stressful situations for the child.
 At this age, the child’s difficulties are not limited to speech interruptions.
-As the child has been stuttering for some time and has had negative experiences in communicating, different reactions related to lack of fluency appear: behavioural (tension, effort when speaking, avoiding words or in communication situations, etc.); cognitive (anticipation, insecurity, low confidence in communicating, etc.); emotional (anxiety, shame, fear of stuttering, frustration, etc.); and social (avoidance, withdrawal, among others).
-The evidence-based program for disfluent children from the age of 7 proposes a comprehensive treatment of these alterations.
-It is based on cognitive and behavioural techniques, as the cognitive level of the child allows us to tackle the different factors of the disorder, understand them, reflect on them and be able to modify both the child’s way of speaking and the behavioural, linguistic, cognitive and emotional aspects in communicative situations.
-Also, the child acquires resources for social interaction with peers and adults and develops skills to solve difficult or conflictive communicative situations such as teasing.
+As the child has been stuttering for some time and has had negative experiences in communicating, different reactions related to lack of fluency appear: – behavioural (tension, effort when speaking, avoiding words or in communication situations, etc.); – cognitive (anticipation, insecurity, low confidence in communicating, etc.); – emotional (anxiety, shame, fear of stuttering, frustration, etc.) and – social (avoidance, withdrawal, etc.).
+The program for disfluent children from the age of 7, (based on evidence), proposes a comprehensive treatment of these alterations.
+It is based on cognitive and behavioural techniques, since the cognitive level of the child allows us to tackle the different factors of the disorder, understand them, reflect on them and be able to modify both their way of speaking and behavioural, linguistic, cognitive and emotional aspects in communicative situations.
+Also, acquire resources for social interaction with peers and adults and develop skills to solve difficult or conflictive communicative situations such as teasing.